Bridges

 I've been thinking, and you all can tell me I'm nuts.

-I’ve been thinking that we have to get up out of our seats and take as many as we can by the hand, by the heart, and lead them step by step to that brotherhood of man.
+We have to get up out of our seats and take as many as we can by the hand, by the heart, and lead them step by step to that brotherhood of man.

 We also have to understand that we can't get everybody.